samsuh/2026-journal/README.md

 ## 3/18/26 - Wednesday
 Meh. dopamine has run dry. motivation at a low. music untouched for a week.
+To do list:
 - check bcf payment completion status
+- goto gym in the afternoon.

+Thoughts:
+- i need to get off discord. the problem is that there's a sense of community but none of those random internet people matter in real life really. spending hours of the day on them is time down the sink.

 ## 3/17/26 - Tuesday
 - DONE - Bought a helmet.
 Shoei Neotec 3.
 It's a nice blue color, which is a departure from black and white everything, but it matches the blue passenger grab rail so it's nice.